Data is everywhere

 If data is potentially one of your most valuable assets, shouldn't you be treating it like one?

-If you really understood the true value of your data, and started treating it as an asset, how would it change the way you thought about your organisation and how you managed and lead it?
+If you really understood the true value of your data, and started treating data as an asset, how would it change the way you thought about your organisation and how you managed and lead it?

 We’ve found that organisations that have climbed the data maturity ladder usually benefit from market caps 4-6x that of their peers, who have yet to start treating their data as an asset.